 But where did the term “March Madness” actually come from?
 How long has it been around?
 While one might think the NCAA came up with it given the annual hoopla and marketing tools surrounding the NCAA Tournament, that’s not the case at all.

 What is March Madness?

-When the phrase “March Madness” is thrown around these days, it’s usually referring to that special time of year when 68 men’s teams and 64 women’s teams vie for college basketball supremacy.
+When the phrase “March Madness” is thrown around these days, it usually refers to that special time of year when 68 men’s and 68 women’s teams vie for college basketball supremacy.
 The first Men’s NCAA Basketball Tournament was in 1939.
 The women’s tournament began in 1982.

 The NCAA Tournament is a single-elimination tournament featuring the top college programs in the country.
 After qualifying via an automatic bid by winning a conference tournament or an at-large bid via a selection committee, teams are separated into four regions, each containing seeds numbered 1 through 16.
 Only 16 teams make it past the first weekend.

 From the Sweet 16 come the Elite Eight, then the Final Four, and then two teams battle for the national championship.
 Unless a team comes from the play-in game on the men’s side, champions in both the men’s and women’s draw must win six consecutive games in order to be crowned college basketball’s best.

 Where did the term March Madness come from?